 My affinity for language brought about MEDITATIONS IN AN EMERGENCY in 2023, a series titled after and referencing important books of poetry, in which I explore the complexities of our connections to one another through the context of clothing and textiles.

-In 2022, I completed MIRRORS, a series of pieces made out of Essence Magazine and pressed roses over mirrors, as a call to address bias and willful blindness in myself and others.
+In 2022, I constructed MIRRORS out of Essence Magazine and pressed roses over mirrors, as a call to address bias and willful blindness in myself and others.

 I live with my husband and daughter in rural Charlotte Hall, Maryland and commute to my studio in Alexandria, Virginia, just south of D.C.
 Born in Medford, Oregon in 1979, I grew up making art of all kinds but never imagined it could be a career.
 Instead, inspired by a great high school teacher, I went to college to become a physics professor.
 I studied math and science without particular interest until I took a semester off to travel to Nairobi, Kenya.
-There, teaching high school math in an orphanage in Dagoretti Corner and traveling solo throughout the Kenyan countryside, I developed a desire to be of service, to find work that honored those I encountered.
+There, teaching high school math in an orphanage in Dagoretti Corner and traveling solo throughout the Kenyan countryside, I developed a desire to find work that honored the experiences and people I encountered.

 After returning home, I finished my degree studying creative writing, again influenced by a teacher I greatly admired who helped me to see art as an incredible force in our world.
-Once I returned to visual art, this time using things from everyday life, I could see a path before me, one that encompassed my ongoing need to build a career of breadth and purpose.
-My particular art is a product of this wayward journey.
-Its process is experimental and ever-evolving.
+When I came back to visual art using things from everyday life, I could see a path before me, one that encompassed my ongoing need for work of breadth and purpose.
+My particular art is a product of this journey.
+Its process is ever-evolving.
 Its substance is the stuff of our lives.